Offense wins championships, too: Tom Brady and Matt Ryan will deliver points

 It's not uncommon for one high-octane offense to make it to the Super Bowl.
 I mentioned that the Panthers were a defensive juggernaut last year, but they also scored a league-leading 500 points.
 It is rare, though, to see two offenses as dominant as those of Atlanta and New England make it to the big game.
 The Falcons and Patriots finished first and third, respectively, in points scored this season.

 Is this the best offensive Super Bowl of all time?
-To figure that out, I used the standardized score methodology I mentioned when I wrote about how the Falcons were flying underneath the national radar at the end of December.
+To figure that out, I used the standardized score methodology I mentioned when I wrote about how the Falcons? were flying underneath the national radar?at the end of December.
 I compared Atlanta's points per game to those around the league in 2016 and then to teams from every other year since the 1970 merger using standardized score.
-(I'll translate those scores into a percentile rank which incorporates all teams from 1970 through to 2016.)?
+(I'll translate those scores into a percentile rank that incorporates all teams from 1970 through 2016.)?

 The Patriots were a step below the Falcons, but they're still better than most offenses.
 They finished in the 87.7th percentile in terms of league-adjusted points per game.
 If we include the 70 points they've scored in two playoff games and compare it to what the rest of the NFL did on an annual basis through the conference championships, they jump up to the 91.3rd percentile, while the Falcons hit 99.5, bumping them ahead of the 1993 49ers into seventh best all time.

 By this measure, we're looking at the eighth-best matchup of offenses in Super Bowl history.
-Here are the seven higher-octane matchups and what happened when they suited up for the Super Bowl on game day:
+Here are the seven higher-octane matchups and what happened in the Super Bowl:

 They weren't all close contests, but at least one of the two monoliths inevitably got their points.
 Each winning team scored at least 30 points, with the seven winners averaging 38 points.
 It's a small sample, but there's little reason to think the Patriots and Falcons are suddenly going to turtle up in Houston and play a low-scoring contest.